Barbara J. Andrews, Journalist, AKC Master Breeder

-problems for which there are new tests.
-Tests which require no means of
+problems for which there are new tests, many of them without regard to

 Every breeder wants to be sure a dog is free of hereditary joint, eye, and heart problems before breeding the dog.